15th Annual Collection of One Acts

 Putting a modern spin on those screwball romantic comedies (romcoms) of the ‘30s and ‘40s, the classic trope is set up (beautiful heroine leaves conservative fiancée for former lover who is a charming cad while her best friend offers comic relief) then turned on its ear.
 Romcom ending you’ve never seen.

 Cast: Samantha King, Josh Krauskopf, Nicholas Ovshak, and Sasha Warbritton.

 Two unlikely friends meet at a figuring drawing class.
 Feet disrobing and key swallowing ensue.

 directed by Steven Ramirez and Thomas Branham

-Martha meets husband Roger—a U.S. Army Captain—at the airport as the latter returns from his second tour of duty in Afghanistan.
+Martha meets husband Roger—a U.S. Army Captain—at the airport as the latter returns from his second tour of duty.
 During the drive home the initial joy of this reunion is shattered as Martha recounts the problems of working a full time job and raising their children in his absence, and Roger recounts a devastating battlefield experience that has shaken him to the bone.